revsys/django-test-plus/README.md

 ### assertLoginRequired(url\_name, \*args, \*\*kwargs)

-It's pretty easy to add a new view to a project and forget to restrict it to be login required, this method helps make it easy to test that a given named URL requires auth:
+Because it's pretty easy to add a new view to a project and forget to restrict it to be login required, this method helps test that a given named URL requires auth:

     def test_auth(self):
         self.assertLoginRequired('my-restricted-url')